 If you have been seeing a doctor, he/she may or may not be educated in controlling the disease holistically.
 Physicians are trained to prescribe drugs for medical conditions and rarely have an understanding of nutrition or lifestyle changes.
-These kinds of changes not only have a monumental effect on controlling but they can even the disease.
-It may sound that a doctor would not offer you this valuable information, but they are trained to treat acute symptoms detrimental when used as long-term solution.
+These kinds of changes not only have a monumental effect on controlling the disease, but they can eventually reverse the disease.
+It may sound strange that a doctor would not offer you this valuable information, but they are trained to treat acute symptoms and this kind of treatment can be detrimental when used as long-term solution.

-They may have even provided you with medications to control your blood sugar, but over the long term those same drugs have a very deleterious effect on your healthprogressing the disease
+They may have even provided you with medications to control your blood sugar, but over the long term those same drugs have a very deleterious effect on your health.
+Actually, they have the opposite effect of progressing the disease!

 I know it’s a lot to take in, so if you still have questions, let’s talk!

-Don’t delay, ontact us for a free 30 mins. consultation.
+A new life is waiting for you!
+Don’t delay, contact us for a free 30 mins. consultation.

 (Call to action button)